Man with ties to missing Idaho kids taken into custody after human remains found on his property

 The remains have not been identified.
 Police in Rexburg, Idaho said during a press conference that Daybell is in custody for questioning, but they provided no further details.

-Seven-year-old Joshua "JJ" Vallow and Tylee Ryan, 17, haven't been seen since September, and police say both Chad and Lori Daybell lied to investigators about the childrens' whereabouts.
+Joshua "JJ" Vallow, 7, and Tylee Ryan, 17, haven't been seen since September, and police say both Chad and Lori Daybell lied to investigators about the childrens' whereabouts.
 Besides the missing children, the couple has been under scrutiny following the deaths of both of their ex-spouses, as well as Lori Daybell's brother — the shooter of Lori Daybell's ex-husband.

 Rexburg police announced Tuesday morning that officers were searching Chad Daybell's eastern Idaho home, along with investigators from the FBI and the Fremont County Sheriff's Office.
 The search warrant is sealed, Rexburg Assistant Police Chief Gary Hagan said in a statement that he couldn't reveal details other than to say the search was linked to the disappearance of the children.